0

 4. Stress disrupts mitochondrial function

 Mitochondria become less efficient at producing energy (ATP) when exposed to chronic stress signals.
 Damaged mitochondria accumulate because the normal cleanup process (mitophagy) becomes impaired.
-Low cellular energy = slower repair and regeneration.
+Low cellular energy means slower repair and regeneration.

 5. Stress increases cellular senescence